irmen/prog8/docs/source/syntaxreference.rst

 Data type conversion
 ^^^^^^^^^^^^^^^^^^^^
-Many type conversions are possible by just writing ``as <type>`` at the end of an expression, for example ``ubyte ub = floatvalue as ubyte`` will convert the floating point value to an unsigned byte.
+Many type conversions are possible by just writing ``as <type>`` at the end of an expression, for example ``word ww = bytevalue as word`` will convert the byte value to a signed word.

 Memory mapped variables